 - Fencing is limited to 24” in height and may be utilized only in the area under the rig awning.

-- Customers may have common household pets such as dogs and cats.
+- Customers may bring usual household pets such as dogs and cats to a campground and resort.
 No other animals, livestock, poultry, reptiles, insects or exotic pets are permitted.

-- All pets must be registered with the office and vaccination records must be available upon request.
+- All pets must be registered with the office and vaccination records must be available upon request, and all pets must wear a collar identifying the owner and phone number.

-- No pet shall be left tied or otherwise unattended at any time.
+- Pets must not be left tied or otherwise unattended at any time.

 - Pets are not permitted in the public buildings or amenity areas, including but not limited to the bathrooms, clubhouse, swimming pool and beach areas.